In this Article

 |District of Columbia||$99,640||$61,830||$172,490|

-The job outlook through 2030 predicts growth in this field of 17%, which is faster than the 8% average overall job growth over the same period.
+The job outlook through 2031 predicts growth in this field of 17 percent, which is much faster than the 5 percent average overall job growth over the same period.

 Masters says the salary that gerontology degree-earners can expect will depend mostly on the position, the education, and the employer.
 “A non-profit will pay less than a for-profit company with more resources,” she says.

 The outlook for gerontology as a profession has never been rosier.
 The expected growth in the population of older Americans will put more pressure on corporations and municipalities to handle the unique needs of older clients.

 Some ways to get a leg up on what is expected to be growing competition in the gerontology field will be participation in practicums or internships.
 “These experiences give students a glimpse of what it is like to work in a given industry or field,” Masters says.
 Such hands-on experience is something employers will take into account when determining if an applicant has the necessary background to be considered for a position.